 - Thoroughly water the plant.

 - Wait at least 2 to 4 weeks before you begin regular fertilizing.
-Most potting soil contains a small amount of fertilizer so it is not needed.
+Most potting soil contains a small amount of fertilizer, so immediate fertilization is typically unnecessary.

 Ideal Temperature Range